How they do it: The gossip factor in right wing populist propaganda.

 Dog whistles are memes with hidden messages with reference to conspiracy theories or other controversial themes, that give meaning to the inner core that knows the conspiracy theories or the theme.

-It is hard to falsify conspiracy theories because they lack open and controllable sources.
-It is therefore hard to fact check them.
-Instead of open sources, they refer to an alleged secret conspiracy.
-Fact check are often dismissed as a part of the conspiracy, and as a “cover up”.
-Conspiracy theories represent a closed belief system.
-They are more based on belief than reality check.
+Conspiracy theories lack real sources.
+It is therefore not possible to fact check them.
+Instead of sources, they refer to an alleged secret conspiracy.
+Fact check are also often dismissed as a part of the conspiracy, and as a part of the “cover up”.
+Conspiracy theories are closed belief systems.
+You have to choose if you believe in them.
+This makes them ideal as a common code for subcultures of people who do not trust the political system.

-Since the narratives also are about amoral and dangerous conspirators, they are are useful as ideology for violent hard core right wing groups and terrorists.
+The narratives also claim to tell about amoral and dangerous conspirators.
+They are therefore also powerful instruments as core ideology for violent hard core right wing groups and terrorists.

 Big Tech platforms have offered right-wing populists powerful channels to the unopposed spreading of often false narratives targeting political opponents, and especially refugees and immigrants.
 Major social media networks have thus helped bring far-right ideas into the political mainstream.
 These narratives demonise refugees and immigrants, creating an atmosphere of fear and hostility.